RafaelVidaurre/angular-permission/docs/ui-router/2-usage-in-states.md

     }
   });
 ```

-Then when user is trying to access the state validation function provided in PermissionStore/RoleStore is called.
+In given case when user is trying to access the state `StateAuthorization` service is called checking if `isAuthorized` permission is valid looking through PermissionStore and RoleStore for it's definition:
+  - if permission definition is not found it rejects transition
+  - if permission definition is found but `validationFunction` it rejects transition
-When returns true or resolved promise, meaning that user is authorized to access the state transition proceeds to `admin` state, otherwise it is stopped.
+  - if permission definition is found and `validationFunction` returns true or resolved promise, meaning that user is authorized to access the state transition proceeds to the state

-For multiple permissions/roles available you can pass an Array:
+For multiple permissions/roles available you can pass set of names:

 ```javascript
 // We define a route via ui-router's $stateProvider